 - Clean all the fillets of small bones and transfer to a plate for serving.

+Here’s how how to cook trout in the oven so that it is succulent and flavorful.
 Baking rainbow trout in foil packets helps the fish cook perfectly.
-While they bake, juices form at the bottom of the packet.
-This is delicious when spooned over the cooked trout when serving.
+While they bake, juices form at the bottom of the packet, which are delicious when spooned over the cooked trout.
 Other ingredients to consider adding to the middle of the fish are thinly sliced garlic, onion, or greens (like spinach).
-If you have large fish or have steelhead trout (usually much larger than rainbow trout), you can still use our method, but the bake time will be longer.
+If you have larger varieties of fish like steelhead trout or even salmon, you can still use our method, but the bake time will be longer.

 Watch Us Make the Recipe